scams Marketplace

 Contents

-Only three things are certain in life; death, taxes, and scammers taking advantage of popular product releases.
 The Internet is full of scams, some more believable than others.
-As a business owner, you have your hands tied in terms of how much you can do to protect your customers from these scams.
+As a business owner, you are limited in your ability to protect your customers from these scams.

 Photo by Victor Serban on Unsplash